lilkimchi/media-metrics-YouTube-analyzer/README.md

 (dashboard data is omitted here to maintain confidentiality)

 ## Sentiment Analysis on YouTube Comments
-Bigram to count the frequencies of 2 consecutive words in comments
+Bigram to count the frequencies of 2 consecutive words in comments<br/>
 <img src='visualizations/Bigram_Frequency.png' width=500>

 ### Weighted words in video comments